-How Do I Prove Who Was Responsible for My Crash?
+How Do I Prove Who Was Responsible For The Collision I Was Injured In?

-There is more evidence available in a trucking crash than in most car accidents.
-Much of this evidence comes from state and federal laws that require truck companies to record and report information about their operations.
+More evidence is available in a trucking accident than in most car accidents.
+Much of this evidence comes from state and federal laws requiring truck companies to record and report their operations.
 For this reason, much of the evidence we need is in the possession of the trucker’s employer.

 When we accept your case, we take quick action to ensure the trucking company collects and preserves vital evidence, such as:

-- Driver drug and alcohol test results required after the crash;
+- Driver drug and alcohol test results required after the accident

 In addition, we will uncover any other available evidence of negligence and liability through our comprehensive investigation, including:

 - Police reports